 What’s more, you will also be able to put it under no-entry-list so that no one can bump into your data without your nod.

-Wish The Following Apps Had Full-Fledged Support for Touch ID and Face ID…
+Following Apps Had Full-Fledged Support for Touch ID and Face ID…

 Many popular apps are yet to fully support Face/Touch ID.
 I wish they became onboard sooner than later.